 Swedish citizen, green card holder

-I am an engineering manager who manages a team of about 20 engineers at Better.
+I am an engineering manager who manages a team of about 40 engineers and 10 product managers at Better.
 My specialties include engineering management, building consumer technology, machine learning, and math.
 I have managed teams for almost ten years, and I have been doing machine learning for more than ten years.

 Head of Engineering